Funding opportunity

 Background

 This funding opportunity for manufacturing research hubs for a sustainable future three, follows the first round of manufacturing research hubs for a sustainable future and second round (manufacturing research hubs for a sustainable future two).
-The outcomes from round one and round two have now been published on Grants on the Web.
+The outcomes from round one have now been published on Grants on the Web.
+Further information regarding the hubs funded to date via this opportunity can be found in this news story (Hubs launched to create a sustainable future for manufacturing) and on Tableau.

 The series of manufacturing research hubs for a sustainable future opportunities builds on the success of previous EPSRC critical mass investments in manufacturing, including EPSRC Innovative Manufacturing Research Centres, EPSRC Centres for Innovative Manufacturing and EPSRC Future Manufacturing Hubs.